asbor/iu-project-software-engineering/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This project provides multiple ways to get started.
 You can either clone the repository and run the project locally or use the provided Docker container to run the project in a containerized environment.
-The following sections provide detailed instructions on how to get started with the project using both method of deployment.
+The following sections provide detailed instructions on how to get started with the project using the following three methods:

+1. Local Deployment
+2. Docker Deployment
+3. Unraid Deployment (coming soon)

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Prerequisites for Local Deployment